afnog/sse/virtualization/presentation.md

 ---
 ### Follow the instructions

-Start following the OpenStack Kilo installation guide from the [Network Time Protocol](http://docs.openstack.org/kilo/install-guide/install/apt/content/ch_basic_environment.html#basics-prerequisites) step.
+Start following the OpenStack Kilo installation guide:

+* Use the [Security](http://docs.openstack.org/kilo/install-guide/install/apt/content/ch_basic_environment.html#basics-security) to create a password.
+Use this password for everything.
+* Skip the *Networking* step, already done.
 * Skip the *OpenStack packages* step, already done.
 * Remember to prefix most commands with `sudo`.